William J. Tobin: Career

-Memoir

 In early 2011 Tobin published his first book, 'Confessions of a Compulsive Entrepreneur and Inventor: How I Secured Fifteen Patents, Started Ten Companies, and Became a Pioneer on the Internet, which is part memoir and part tutorial.

 Awards

 Tobin was named "Entrepreneur of the Year" by Inc. Magazine.
 He was also named "Man of Year" by the International Teleconferencing Association, and was selected as one of the "Top 100 Marketing Executives" by Ad Age Magazine.

 Personal life

 Tobin lives on Marco Island, Florida.
 He founded the Tobin Family Education and Health Foundation, and when not boating, is a frequent speaker and panelist for business startups, management, and the topic of entrepreneurial innovation.
 He has also worked for a range of causes that search for cures for veterans' illnesses.